 Basically, while shout outs are great, don’t focus all your energy on them.
 It’s far better to be producing amazing content then trying to produce things that you think another account might repost.

 Don’t make instagram a one way relationship where you’re only posting your content and not looking at other people’s accounts and engaging with them.
-You should check out the people posting in hashtags that you use a lot, check out the explore page and start liking and commenting on the great pictures people are putting out, and following the people you like.
-Don’t go crazy though, don’t just start liking and commenting on everything you see, use it like a real user, like the pictures you genuinely like, comment on things you want to, don’t do it just to get followers.
+You should check out the people posting in hashtags that you use a lot.
+Check out the explore page and start liking and commenting on the great pictures people are putting out, and following the people you like.
+Don’t just start liking and commenting on everything you see, use it like a real user.
+Like the pictures you genuinely like, comment on things you want to, don’t do it just to get followers.

 If you’ve read anywhere about the follow/unfollow method of following people then unfollowing whoever doesn’t follow you back technique, don’t do it.
 You could be putting that effort into creating great content instead which is a far better use of your time.